landerrosette/my-vector-db/README.md

     build/vector-db
     ```

    The server will now start on `0.0.0.0:8080` inside the container.
-You might need to configure port forwarding in your
+You might need to configure port forwarding
-   editor or Docker setup to access this port from your host machine.
+   to access this port from your host machine.

    **Note:** Some initial parameters are currently hardcoded in `main.cpp`.